 Don't forget – you're not done networking when the event ends.
 Block some time out the next day to reach out to each person you met.
 If you don't do it right away, chances are you'll never do it, so don't put it off.

-"Send a personal email expressing how nice it was to meet them," says Page.
+"Send a personal email expressing how nice it was to meet them," Page says.
 "Connect on the appropriate social channels.
 Start with LinkedIn and be sure to include a personal note similar to what you sent in the email."

 Landing new clients through networking is a slow, but steady strategy.
 The more visible you are at events, and the more you are able to offer valuable advice or assistance to the people you meet, the more you will be seen as someone who is a trusted ally.
 Then when your one of your connections needs the type of product or service you provide, you may be at the top of their list to call.